karabarley/vanilla-js-todo/README.md

 2. Check off to-do item off
-When the user completes a todo by checking it off, we will toggle a class of 'done' to the to-do item, (which will in turn toggle the checked property for the item to true)
+When the user completes a todo by checking it off, we will toggle a class of 'done' to the to-do item, and toggle the checked property in the todo item to true

 3. Delete to-do item off
 When the user deletes a todo, we’ll locate the todo item in the array using its id and remove it.